The Chambermaid (film): Plot

 One of her male co-workers asks her to look on a guest who requested a woman specifically.
 The guest turns out to be an overwhelmed mother who asks Eve to watch her baby while she showers.
 Eve begins helping the woman once a day, reluctantly growing closer to both the guest and her baby.
 The guest is from Argentina and at one point suggests Eve to move back with her, however returning one day Eve discovers that the woman has abruptly left.

 Eve takes GED classes offered by the hotel.
-Initially shy, she befriends one of her classmates, Minotoy, who encourages her to open up and have fun.
-Eve begins to depend on Minotoy to help her.
+Initially shy, she befriends one of her classmates, Minitoy, who encourages her to open up and have fun.
+Eve begins to depend on Minitoy to help her.
 Eve's teacher gives her a copy of Jonathan Livingston Seagull by Richard Bach and she begins reading for pleasure for the first time.

 A window cleaner keeps making advances towards Eve but she repeatedly ignores him.
 After opening up to others, she decides to seduce him one day.
 While she is inside cleaning a room and he is outside cleaning a window, she strips down and masturbates in front of him.

 Things begin to go wrong for Eve.
 The GED class is shut down.
 The window cleaner ignores her.
-She finally receives news that a red dress left behind by a guest is finally hers, but when she goes to collect it, she learns that Minotoy has received the promotion she longed for.
+She finally receives news that a red dress left behind by a guest is finally hers, but when she goes to collect it, she learns that Minitoy has received the promotion she longed for.

-Eve goes to the 42nd floor, the site of Minotoy's promotion, and examines the private suite.
+Eve goes to the 42nd floor, the site of Minitoy's promotion, and examines the private suite.
+Then she leaves the hotel with her luggage, hinting that she has quit.